-The Editorial Team of the Journal of History is now seeking original submissions from undergraduate student researchers for Volume Two.
+The Editorial Team of the Journal of History is always seeking original submissions from undergraduate student researchers.

 Published bi-annually by the Department of History at the University of California Santa Barbara, the Journal of History is an undergraduate-run and peer-reviewed scholarly journal that, with the expertise of faculty mentors and graduate student reviewers, provides an engaging platform for undergraduate learners to make and do history.